How 54North Homes can help you

 Domestic abuse can encompass, but is not limited to:

-• Physical violence, for example: kicking, punching, pushing, slapping, restraining, damaging items of sentimental value, stabbing, attempted murder, murder
+• Physical violence, for example: Kicking, punching, pushing, slapping, restraining, damaging items of sentimental value, stabbing, attempted murder, murder.

-• Sexual violence, for example: non-consensual sexual activity, including rape, sexual assault, making you do things you don’t want to do, or refusing safe sex
+• Sexual violence, for example: Non-consensual sexual activity, including rape, sexual assault, making you do things you don’t want to do, or refusing safe sex.

-• Financial, for example: taking or controlling your money, running up debts, withholding benefit books or bank cards
+• Financial, for example: Taking or controlling your money, running up debts, withholding benefit books or bank cards.

-• Emotional/Psychological, for example: making you unhappy, verbal abuse, humiliation, constant criticism, intimidation, isolation, enforced trivial routines
+• Emotional/Psychological, for example: Making you unhappy, verbal abuse, humiliation, constant criticism, intimidation, isolation, enforced trivial routines.

-• Coercive/controlling, for example: restricting freedom, controlling who the victim sees, where they go, what they wear and what they do, imprisonment, stalking and forced marriage.
+• Coercive/controlling, for example: Restricting freedom, controlling who the victim sees, where they go, what they wear and what they do, imprisonment, stalking and forced marriage.

 Frequently asked questions